jgnunes/python_study/README.md

 # python_study
-A bunch of scripts written over my studies on Python
+A bunch of scripts written during my studies on Python